cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

 - Shortly after entering, the party splits up
 	- [[Anakir]] and [[Pelanil]] run upstairs, chasing the sound of a harpsicord
 	- The rest of the group stays on the first floor as [[Bardolf]] searches for loot
-		- [[Bardolf]], taken by the quality of the dining room drapes, tears them to shreds as he tries to cut them down.
+		- [[Bardolf]], taken by the quality of the dining room drapes, accidentally tears them to shreds as he tries to cut them down.
 He pockets the silverware instead
-	- [[Shalooti]] explores a room full of stuffed wolves, and finds herself a deck of playing cards, but runs out of the room before she can unlock the other cabinet with the crossbows
+	- [[Shalooti]] explores a room full of stuffed wolves, and finds herself a deck of playing cards, but runs, scared, out of the room before she can unlock the other cabinet containing the crossbows
 - As [[Pelanil]] and [[Anakir]] reach the second floor, the sound of the harpsicord is soon replaced by that of a wailing child
 	- [[Anakir]] attacks a completely ordinary suit of armor, unable to take its spear
 	- They stop halfway to the third floor as they hear footsteps and a woman shushing the baby